esmero/archipelago-documentation/docs/archipelag-logo-usage.md

 8. Do not stretch, distort, or add decorative effects such as emboss or drop shadow, or otherwise modify the Archipelago Commons Logo.
 9. Do not alter the colors of the Archipelago Commons Logo or make it transparent.
 10. Do not place or embed the Archipelago Commons Logo within a box or carrier.
+11. Do not use the Archipelago Commons Favicon images outside actual Favicon application.

 ## Questions About Proper Usage